ATLAS-HGTD/hgtd-tools/README.md

 python main.py
 ```

+Closing the application works like you would expect from other applications, e.g. you'll find a red button to close hgtd-tools, you could quit the application with shortcuts of your operating system (e.g. MacOS: cmd+Q), or interrupting the python program from command line with ctrl+c.

 ## Showcase of typical use cases
 A video showing the main features included with v0.0.1 is available under this [cernbox link](https://cernbox.cern.ch/files/spaces/eos/user/a/anstein/public/for_HGTD/screencast_hgtd-tools_v0p0p1.mov) (protected / atlas-hgtd group access only).